5 Ways You Are Physiologically Predisposed for Addiction

 Individuals with naturally low levels of dopamine are susceptible to substance abuse because drugs and alcohol cause an abnormally large surge in dopamine levels, activating the pleasure response.

-Similarly, serotonin deficiency—linked to depression, anxiety, and Obsessive-Compulsive Disorder—has recently been found to also pose risk for addiction.
-In particular, ethanol, cannabinoids, opioids, and psychostimulants have been used by many to “self-medicate,” raising the previously low levels of serotonin in the body at the risk of physical dependence.
+Similarly, serotonin deficiency—linked to depression, anxiety, and obsessive-compulsive disorder—has recently been found to also pose risk for addiction.
+Ethanol, cannabinoids, opioids, and psychostimulants have been used by many to “self-medicate,” raising the previously low levels of serotonin in the body at the risk of physical dependence.

 Studies have shown that cellular systems and behavioral levels are converging in such a way to suggest that addiction represents pathological dysfunction of the brain’s memory processes.

 Due to the consequences of our behaviors, we learn to behave in a way that will maximize future gain and success.
 Current studies suggest that individuals predisposed for addiction have a dysfunction with the way they learn from behaviors; in other words, it may take the individual more attempts at a behavior to fully learn of its consequences.
 With the introduction of substance abuse, it’s suggested that some addicts are overlearning the motivational cues associated with drug and alcohol consumption.

 Though it may not seem like the most obvious physiological factor, studies are showing that there are significant differences in addiction rates between men and women.
 In fact, the differences are so great that the results of ongoing studies are being incorporated into new treatment techniques.

 The reason women are more apt to become addicted is due to the fact that they are naturally (and socially) more prone to psychological distress, particularly mood and anxiety disorders.
 Worldwide, men have been found to have higher rates of addiction than women, at a ratio of about 2 to 1.
 However, current research has shown key differences in addiction between genders.